-This attribute, together with the similarity of its leaves to those of the ash tree (Fraxinus excelsior), gives rise to its alternative common name of mountain ash.
-At higher elevations it survives as small saplings which are frequently stunted in form.
+This attribute, together with the similarity of its leaves to those of the ash tree gives rise to its alternative common name of mountain ash.
+At higher elevations it survives as small saplings which are often stunted in form.

-In Scotland today, rowans are often found growing in inaccessible locations, such as cliffs, steep stream-sides and on top of large boulders.
-However, these are not the preferred locations for the species, but rather are the only places where it has been able to grow out of reach of herbivores such as red deer (Cervus elaphus) and sheep.
+In Scotland today, rowans are often found growing in inaccessible locations.
+Cliffs, steep stream-sides and on top of large boulders are among the places you can often find this tree.
+However, these are not the preferred locations for the species.
+It’s just that these are the only places where it has been able to grow out of reach of herbivores such as red deer and sheep.

-Rowan leaves are compound and pinnate in form, meaning that each leaf is made up of matched pairs of leaflets on either side of a stem or rachis, with a terminal leaflet at the end.
+Rowan leaves are compound and pinnate in form.
+This means that each leaf is made up of matched pairs of leaflets on either side of a stem or rachis, with a terminal leaflet at the end.
 Leaves are up to 20 cm. in length, and are comprised of 9-15 leaflets, which are serrated with small teeth.
-Rowan is a deciduous tree, with the new leaves appearing in April, and they turn a bright orange-red colour in autumn before being shed.
+Rowan is a deciduous tree, with the new leaves appearing in April.
+They turn a bright orange-red colour in autumn before being shed.

 The flowers blossom after the leaves have appeared, usually in May or early June, and are creamy-white in colour.
-Individual flowers are about 1 cm. in diameter and they grow in dense clusters or corymbs, each containing up to 250 flowers, and measuring 8-15 cm. across.
+Individual flowers are about 1 cm. in diameter and they grow in dense clusters or corymbs.
+Each corymb contains up to 250 flowers, and measures 8-15 cm. across.
 The strong, sweet scent attracts pollinating insects, including many species of flies, bees and beetles.

 The fertilised flowers grow into berries which are 8 mm. in diameter and these ripen to a bright red colour in August or early September.
 The berries are rich in ascorbic acid (vitamin C), and contain up to 8 small seeds, although 2 seeds per fruit is most common.
 They are eaten primarily by birds, who disperse the seeds in their droppings.

 Seed production begins when the tree is about 15 years old, and in mild climates, rowan will fruit each year.
-However, in harsher environments such as Glen Affric, fruiting is irregular, and mast seed production, when all the trees produce a heavy crop, occurs every few years, with very little fruiting taking place in between.
-The tough coat of the rowan seed requires cold weather to break down, and germination usually occurs in the first or second spring after the berries have been produced.
-Seedlings and saplings are shade-tolerant, and are often found under the branches of large Scots pines (Pinus sylvestris), where they have grown in the droppings of birds which perched on the branches above.
+However, in harsher environments such as Glen Affric, fruiting is irregular.
+Mast seed production, when all the trees produce a heavy crop, occurs every few years, with very little fruiting taking place in between.
+The tough coat of the rowan seed requires cold weather to break down.
+Germination usually occurs in the first or second spring after the berries have been produced.
+Seedlings and saplings are shade-tolerant.
+They are often found under the branches of large Scots pines where they have grown in the droppings of birds which perched on the branches above.

-For similar reasons, rowans also germinate in the forks of the trunks of pines and other trees, but in most cases there is insufficient organic matter for these seedlings to grow to more than a metre or two in size.
-Exceptions to this do occur, and near Glac Daraich in Glen Affric there is a good example of a rowan which became established about two metres up an alder (Alnus glutinosa) and grew into a mature tree, partly embracing the alder, after its roots reached the soil below.
+For similar reasons, rowans also germinate in the forks of the trunks of pines and other trees.
+But in most cases there isn’t enough organic matter for these seedlings to grow to more than a metre or two in size.
+Exceptions to this do occur.
+Near Glac Daraich in Glen Affric there is a good example of a rowan which became established about two metres up an alder.
+It grew into a mature tree, partly embracing the alder, after its roots reached the soil below.

-Rowan is a good host tree for lichens, and is the second best in the UK for Graphidion lichens (those which grow on smooth-barked trees) after hazel (Corylus avellana).
-Tree lungwort (Lobaria pulmonaria) is common on rowan trunks in areas with a wet climate or constant humidity, while a recently identified lichen (Arthothelium dictyosporum) which is endemic to Scotland occurs mainly on rowan.
+Rowan is a good host tree for lichens, and is the second best in the UK for Graphidion lichens after hazel.
+A large, leafy lichen called tree lungwort is common on rowan trunks in wet or humid areas.